tinfoil-knight/tinfoil-knight.github.io/content/notes/CMU Intro to Database Systems (2022).md

 - How the DBMS manages its memory and moves data back & forth from disk?
 - Goal: Build DB that can store more data than memory available to it.
 - Spatial Control (layout of data on device), Temporal Control (when to read from, write data to disk)
+### Buffer Pool Manager
-- Buffer Pool Manager / Buffer Manager / Page Cache / Buffer Cache
+- Also knows by : Buffer Manager / Page Cache / Buffer Cache
 - Memory regions organised as array of fixed size pages.
 Each entry in the array is called frame.
 - When DBMS requests a page, an exact copy is placed into one of these frames.
 - Dirty pages are buffered & not written to disk immediately.
 (Write back cache)
 	- Dirty Page : it is different from its corresponding page on disk.
 - Page table keeps track of pages currently in memory along with metadata like dirty flag, pin/reference counter for each page.
 	- Dirty flag tells if the page has been modified by a query & not saved to disk yet.
 		- Sidenote: DB waits for entry to be written to the log page before it makes changes in the table page.
 	- Pin prevents buffer pool from evicting the page when you're running a query that'll need the page.
 Pin counter tracks how many queries are using the particular page.
 	- Latch can be acquired on page table for a page that'll prevent other thread from using the same page & overwriting it.
 		- Lock Vs Latch
 			- Lock
 				- protects DB's logical contents from other transactions
 				- held for transaction duration
 				- need to be able to rollback changes
 			- Latch
 				- protects critical sections of DB's internal data structure from other threads
 				- held for operation duration
 				- don't need to be able to rollback changes
 				- mutex
 	- Why not use a hashmap instead of maintaining 2 tables?
 		- Prof mentions that the page table is like a hashtable only.
 - Do we lose the contents of buffer pool on crash?
 Yes
 	- Prof mentions that we want to do this for correctness reasons.
 Why?
 - Page Table Vs Page Directory
 	- Page directory is the mapping from page ids to page locations in the DB files. (on disk)
 	- Page table is the mapping from page ids to a copy of the page in buffer pool frames. (in memory)
 - Allocation Policies
 	- Goal: Evicting, Pre-fetching, Writing optimally
 	- Global Policies
 	- Local Policies

-- Buffer Pool Optimisations
+### Buffer Pool Optimisations
 - Multiple Buffer Pools (per DB, table, index and so on)
 	- also improves latch contention
 	- approaches:
 		- maintain an object id that points to specific buffer pool
 		- use hashing to select the buffer pool
 - Pre Fetching
 	- Sequential Scans
 	- Index Scans
 - Scan Sharing / Synchronised Scans
 	- different from result caching
 	- allow multiple queries to attach to a single cursor that scans a table
 		- queries don't need to be the same
 		- can also share partial results
 - Buffer Pool Bypass (using private buffer pool)
 	- avoids overhead of using the buffer pool (like acquiring latch, getting frames etc.)
 	- memory is local to running query (can't be shared across queries)
 	- works well if operator needs to read large sequence of  contiguous pages on disk
 	- can also be used for temporary data
 - OS Page Cache (specific to Postgres)
 	- OS maintains its own filesystem cache (aka page or buffer cache)
 	- Most DBMS use direct I/O (using O_DIRECT) to bypass OS cache.
 		- prevents redundant copies
 		- OS has different eviction policies
 		- loss of control over file I/O
 	- Sidenote: Amazon's pg fork (Aurora) doesn't use OS's page cache.
 	- EXPLAIN (BUFFER) (sql statement here)
 	- pg_prewarm
-- Buffer Replacement Policies
+### Buffer Replacement Policies
-	- which page to evict from buffer pool when freeing up frames?
+- Which page to evict from buffer pool when freeing up frames?
 - LRU
 - Clock (like LRU)
 	- pages organised in circular buffer
 	- each page has a reference bit which is set to 1 when page is accessed
 	- when the clock hand moves to the next page
 		- if ref bit 0 then evict
 		- if ref bit 1 then set to 0
 - Issue with LRU, Clock
 	- Susceptible to sequential flooding (query does sequential scan which pollutes the buffer pool with pages that might not be read again)
 - LRU-K
 	- tracks history of last K refs to each page as timestamps & compute the interval b/w subsequent access
 	- history is used to estimate the next time page is going to be accessed & eviction is done basis that
 - Priority Hints
 	- DBMS can provided hints on whether page is important or not to buffer pool
 - Dirty Pages
 	- in the buffer pool, if a page
 		- isn't dirty: drop it (fast path but might need this page soon)
 		- is dirty: need to write back to disk (slow path & might not need page in near future)
 		- which to drop? tradeoff b/w fast eviction vs. dirty writing page not needed in future
 		- DBMS can periodically walk through the page table and write dirty pages to disk to optimise this
 - Other Memory Pools
 	- for sorting+join buffer, query cache, maintenance buffer, log buffer, dictionary cache
 	- might not be backed by disk

 ## 7 : Hash Tables
 - Course Progress (bottoms-up)